If you worked in any of these countries, you could be due a Tax Refund

 You should file a tax return before the April 30 deadline after the end of the tax year.
 You’ll need your social insurance number and T4 or final payslip to file.
 While the income tax return filing deadline is April 30, you can file your tax return in February after the end of the tax year.

-If you want to learn more about how to check your tax refund in Canada or calculate your potential refund, you can also find out if you're due some tax back from Canada by using our online tax calculator.
+If you want to learn more about how to check your tax refund for non-residents in Canada or calculate your potential refund, you can also find out if you're due some tax back from Canada by using our online tax calculator.

 You may be due an income tax refund if: